mietek/pol/README.md

 Never put anything on disk you can't modify!
 And we haven't discussed how you get text on disk in the first place.
 Do not load it from cards!
 You're misdirecting your effort toward card reading, and you had to punch the cards anyway.
 Type it.
 The definitions required to edit the text stored in blocks (SCREENs) is simple.

 You must be able to handle character strings surrounded with quotes ([6.3](#63-character-strings)).
 Given that, I shall exhibit a text editing screen.
 This is a simple example of the value of definitions.
-You may notice it is the first non-trivial exmple I've given.
+You may notice it is the first non-trivial example I've given.
 You should be motivated by now to give it proper attention.

 Naturally, you're going to have to type these definitions twice.
 Once to put them into your dictionary; again, to use them to put them in a screen (bootstrapping).
 In fact you'll probably type them many times, but 2 is minimum.